 This graceful sport sees individual skaters or groups perform a series of dance routines in time with accompanying music.
 Incorporating spins, jumps and fast turns, figure skating certainly offers a more artistic form of ice skating

 This competitive individual sport sees participants race each other across a specified distance of ice.
 Speed skating competitions may take place over long distances, or can just be restricted to sprints.

-Whether you simply want to try ice skating for a bit of fun, or aim to join a serious ice hockey or figure skating team, this enjoyable winter sport offers a number of key health and fitness benefits.
+Whether you simply want to try ice skating for a bit of fun, or aim to skate competitively, this enjoyable winter sport offers a number of key health and fitness benefits.